Jump to section

 Do you picture yourself leading a huge team or an entire corporation?
 Do you want to be a digital nomad?
 Are you planning on starting a blog?

 The truth is, the world of business and how people buy and use goods and services is constantly changing — and fast.
 Don’t get hung up on roles and titles.
-Especially if you’re early in your career, you will discover career opportunities that don’t even exist today.
+Especially if you’re early in your career, you will discover career aspirations and opportunities that don’t even exist today.
 That being said, spend time thinking about what types of activities interest you, what type of environment you enjoy, what type of impact you want to make day-to-day.

 If you’re feeling stuck about your career goals, consider: